 What is 714-X?

-714-X is a chemical compound that contains camphor, a natural substance that comes from the wood and bark of the camphor tree.
-Nitrogen, water, and salts are added to camphor to make 714-X.
+The main ingredient in 714-X is made by combining chemicals with camphor, a natural substance that comes from the wood and bark of the camphor tree.
+Ammonia and salt are added to camphor to make 714-X.

 714-X was developed in the 1960s in Canada, where it is still being made.
 Patients in Canada can get 714-X only from a doctor, for compassionate use (giving a treatment to patients before it is approved, because they have a life-threatening disease and there is no drug or other therapy to treat the disease).
 714-X is used in Mexico and some western European countries.
 It is not approved by the US Food and Drug Administration (FDA) for use in the United States (see Question 8).

 What is the theory behind the claim that 714-X is useful in treating cancer?